oasis-tcs/openc2-jadn/jadn-v1.1.md

 The UML specification is organized around the concept of classification, and among its many classifiers are DataType and Class.
 Instances of a DataType are identified only by their value, and all instances of a DataType with the same value are considered to be equal instances.
-DataType instances are constants because a different value is by definition a different instance.
+DataType instances are immutable (constant) because different values are by definition different instances.
-A given value may be classified as an instance of multiple DataTypes, but values can be compared for equality only if they are instances of the same type.
+A value may be classified as an instance of multiple DataTypes, but value comparison is meaningful only among instances of the same type.

 Instances of a Class are objects.
 Objects are not identified by value because two objects instantiated from the same Class, even with the same properties, remain distinct: two objects